Cats aren’t just beloved pets; they’re also a source of inspiration for many expressions in the English language.

 This idiom is often utilized by individuals advocating for a proactive approach, especially in business or personal development discussions.

-This proverbial saying serves as a metaphor for the necessity of shedding one’s inhibitions or reservations to grasp opportunities effectively.
+This proverbial saying is a metaphor for the necessity of shedding one’s inhibitions or reservations to grasp opportunities effectively.

 In essence, it suggests that success requires a degree of boldness and directness that might not always align with overly cautious or meticulously polite behavior.